MoserMichael/my-notes/talking-with-chatgtp.md

 I think that talking to an LLM can give leads for further research.
 Sort of like giving directions, if you don't anything about a given subject.

+One benefit: you can come back later and ask it more questions (more difficult with real persons).
+That's another reason why to leave the browser tabs with the chat session open - this sort of keeps the context of the conversation alive. (lifehack)

 -------

 Me: did the animated film "the hedgehog in the fog" gain popularity in Japan?